quantnetwork/blockchain-developer-exercises-foundations/Exercise6.md

 ##### Searching for a Specific Address

-Take a look at a third party explorer for the DLT testnets we are using, e.g. [the Ethereum Ropsten Testnet](https://ropsten.etherscan.io/) or [the XRP Ledger Testnet](https://blockexplorer.one/xrp/testnet).
+Take a look at a third party explorer for the DLT testnets we are using, e.g. [the Ethereum Goerli Testnet](https://goerli.etherscan.io/) or [the XRP Ledger Testnet](https://blockexplorer.one/xrp/testnet).

 Choose any account address from these explorers.
 Can you understand how to modify the example script to search for that account's balance and sequence?